Umami Pot

 • ½ tsp salt

-• 1 Tbsp light soy sauce (Regular soy sauce can be used as a substitute; the main difference is the color.)
+• 1 Tbsp light soy sauce (You can substitute it with regular soy sauce; the main difference is the color.)

 • sansho leaves (Japanese pepper)